hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 The `network_interface` block supports:

 * `network` - (Optional) The name or self_link of the network to attach this interface to.
     Either `network` or `subnetwork` must be provided.
+If network isn't provided it will be inferred from the subnetwork.

 *  `subnetwork` - (Optional) The name or self_link of the subnetwork to attach this interface to.
+Either `network` or `subnetwork` must be provided.
+If network isn't provided it will be inferred from the subnetwork.
 The subnetwork must exist in the same region this instance will be created in.
-If network isn't provided it will be inferred from the subnetwork.
-    Either `network` or `subnetwork` must be provided.
+If the network resource is in [legacy](https://cloud.google.com/vpc/docs/legacy) mode, do not specify this field.
+If the network is in auto subnet mode, specifying the subnetwork is optional.
+If the network is in custom subnet mode, specifying the subnetwork is required.

 *  `subnetwork_project` - (Optional) The project in which the subnetwork belongs.
    If the `subnetwork` is a self_link, this field is ignored in favor of the project